JanisGeise/sparseSpatialSampling/README.md

 - generalize / simplify pre-processing
 - parallelization, more usage of numba / jit to improve runtime, especially for larger datasets
 - dealing with datasets, which doesn't fit into the RAM at once
+- generalization for arbitrary geometries and domain boundaries, handle stl files as input

 ## References
 Idea & 1D implementation taken from [Andre Weiner](https://github.com/AndreWeiner)